1830 Naval Air Squadron: Royal Naval Volunteer Reserve Air Squadron

 1830 Naval Air Squadron reformed at RNAS Abbotsinch (HMS Sanderling) (now Glasgow Airport) in Renfrewshire on 15 August 1947 as part of the Royal Navy Volunteer Reserve, equipped with three Fairey Firefly FR.1 fighter/reconnaissance aircraft and three Supermarine Seafire F Mk.17 fighter aircraft.
 The squadron was under the leadership of Lieutenant Commander(A) J.D.
 Murricane, DSC, RNVR.
 However, in May 1948 the fighter role was dropped and 1830 Naval Air Squadron standardised on Fairey Firefy aircraft.

 Flight operations were conducted at RNAS Abbotsinch on weekends.
 Pilots and Observers were mandated to complete fourteen days of continuous training annually, alongside one-hundred hours of non-continuous training (drills), and to serve on squadron duty for twelve weekends.
 Throughout this period, they were expected to accumulate a minimum of seventy-five flying hours and a maximum of one-hundred and twenty-five flying hours.

 The two-week annual training program was conducted at various naval air stations, starting with RNAS Eglinton (HMS Gannet), County Londonderry, Northern Ireland, from 16 August to 30 1948.
-In August and September of 1949 the squadron joined HMS Illustrious for the squadron's inaugural embarkation period during its annual training.
+In August and September 1949 the squadron joined HMS Illustrious for the squadron's inaugural embarkation period during its annual training.
 As a result of their performance, they were awarded The Boyd Trophy for achieving 205 deck landings without any accidents that year.